Travel guide

 When to go Dominican Republic ?

 You can travel all year round in the Dominican Republic.
-The high tourist seasons are between November and February, Holy Week before Easter, then in July and August.
-Two seasons are popular with tourists, from mid-December to March and from July to August, with a clear preference for the first.
-Holy Week before Easter with its famous red bean dish in April is also very popular.
-Of course, the rates of hoteliers and car rental companies take this into account.
-In low season, on the other hand, a reduction of about 20% to 25% on the rates is required.
+The high tourist seasons are between November and February, Holy Week before Easter, and July and August.
+Two seasons are favored by tourists, from mid-December to March and from July to August, with a clear preference for the first.
+The Holy Week before Easter with its famous red bean dish in April is also very popular.
+Of course, hotel and car rental rates take this into account.
+In the low season, however, a reduction of about 20% to 25% on the rates is in order.
 And you can negotiate!
 If you go to the Dominican Republic in January, go to Higüey on January 21 for the great procession for the feast of the Virgin of Altagracia, spiritual mother of the Dominican people.
-If you are going to the Dominican Republic in February, don't miss the carnival on the 27th
+If you go to the Dominican Republic in February, don't miss the carnival which falls on the 27th.

 Suggested addresses Dominican Republic